Autograss: Classes of cars

 The rules and regulations for all classes are outlined by the National Autograss Sport Association.

 Class 1

 The cars used in Autograss racing are small hatchbacks, which undergo certain modifications.
 As per Autograss regulations, these cars have their trim, dashboard and seats removed.
 The engine is typically kept standard with limited modifications allowed, such as a reboring of up to +60.
 The engine capacity is restricted to 998cc, except for Mini's which can be modified up to 1058cc.

 In separate races, junior drivers aged 10–16 are permitted to drive class 1 cars.
-Initially limited to Mini's standard 1000cc, the eligibility of this class has expanded to include cars like the Peugeot 106, Nissan Micra, Toyota Yaris, and Citroën AX since 2006.
+Initially limited to Mini's standard 1000cc, the eligibility of this class has expanded to include cars like the Peugeot 106, Nissan Micra, Toyota Yaris, and Citroën c1 since 2006.
 To accommodate the rising costs and scarcity of classic Minis, other experimental cars are being added to the list.
 The purpose of class 1 racing is to maintain an entry-level class with affordable construction costs.